All Episodes

 See?

-You haven't even heard of it, and you got kids that go to movies.
+And you got kids that go to movies.

-Yesterday morning there was a stunning development in Congress's investigation of the Justice Department Fast and Furious Gunrunning Program.
+Yesterday morning, there was a stunning development in Congress's investigation of the Justice Department Fast and Furious gun running program.

-Now you remember this.
+Do you remember this?

 This is where ATF allowed a criminal element to purchase AK-47s and other weapons and ammo at Phoenix gun stores, Arizona gun stores, and then take them across the border into Mexico.

-The theory or the stated objective here to track this stuff back to Mexican drug lords so we can find out who they were and how they were using the stuff and all that.
+The theory or the stated objective here was to track this stuff back to Mexican drug lords so we can find out who they were and how they were using the stuff and all that.

 And it turned out the weapons ended up being used to kill Americans.

-And I'm gonna tell you right now, as I mentioned the first time I mentioned this whole story to you, I will guarantee you.
+And I'm going to tell you right now, as I mentioned the first time I mentioned this whole story to you, I will guarantee you, well, it's pretty hard to guarantee it, but I am confident.

 I'll put it that way.

-I'm confident this is a government-run program that's out of the Justice Department's Eric Holder, and that means it's Obama.
+I am confident this is a government-run program that's out of the Justice Department.

 It'll never get up to Obama, but don't doubt me on this.